 1. High risk of technical issues

 It can happen anytime, there are a lot of variables that intervene when you are about to use PowerPoint for presenting.
-Your computer can stop working, getting an update right before you start or losing power in the middle of the presentation.
-There is always the connectivity issue, do you use HDMI, VGA or you have an adaptor.
+Your computer can stop working, get an update right before you start, or lose power in the middle of the presentation.
+There is always the connectivity issue, do you use HDMI, VGA or do you have an adaptor.
 PowerPoint also has some specifics ada[ted for your computer, like fonts or videos, and if you don’t embed them or you don’t put them in a folder with the presentation they won’t work on somebody else’s computer.

 2. Overuse of information

 After you accommodate with the software it becomes very easy to get lost in all the options you have.
 How much text is too much?
 Are there enough images?
 What font to use?
 How many fonts to use?
 By adding a lot of things you will lose sight of the purpose of the presentation.

 We know that there is a lot of important information you want to transmit, but leave some mystery for the delivery part.